itteco/iframely/README.md

 [storify](http://dev.iframe.ly/debug?uri=http%3A%2F%2Fstorify.com%2FCNN%2F10-epic-fast-food-fails) pages,
 where js widget is inserted in iframe and we don't know exact size before it launched.
 After widget is rendered, custom script in that iframe sends message to parent about new window size.
-So iframely.js will resize that iframe to fit content wihtout horizontal scrolling.
+So iframely.js will resize that iframe to fit content without horizontal scrolling.

 ---------------------------------------